Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed the first two steps in the evaluation stage for dealing with an incident of internet bullying.
+In the last section, we discussed the first two steps in the evaluation stage for dealing with an incident of internet bullying.
 These first two steps are, see the probable bully first, and identify concerns regarding the problem.

-On this track, we will discuss the third and fourth steps in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we will discuss the third and fourth steps in the evaluation stage for dealing with an incident of internet bullying.
 The third and fourth steps are, gain the individual’s understanding of the situation, and explore the feelings of the individual being seen.

 Laurie perceived the beginning of the problem to be Kasey’s first instant message.
 However, when I asked Kasey to describe how the problem began, Kasey stated, "It all started when Laurie just came up and shoved me in the hallway."
 Clearly, Kasey’s perception of the event was very different from that of Laurie, who reported that she accidentally bumped into Kasey in the hallway.